ztyyLV/web-twain-docs/info/schedule/Stable.md

  - The ImageEditor has been re-architected for better speed and image quality.
  - You can now apply a workMode customization when using ImageEditor (not supported for RemoteScan)
      - Original mode - The data is processed on the server side first, and then displayed in the viewer
-     - New model - The data is processed in the canvas and then updated to the server side
+     - New mode - The data is processed in the canvas and then updated to the server side

 #### Android Service
  - The Android service is available on the Google [Play Store](https://play.google.com/store/apps/details?id=com.dynamsoft.mobilescan)